William Conrad: Other appearances

 In the 1970s and 1980s, Conrad appeared in a few Pittway First Alert Smoke Alarm commercials as the host, explaining the need for the alarms.

-Later life
+Personal life

-In 1957, Conrad was married to former fashion model Susan Randall (1940–1979), and the couple had one son, Christopher.
-In 1980, Conrad married Tipton "Tippy" Stringer (1930–2010), a TV pioneer and the widow of NBC newscaster Chet Huntley.
+In 1957, Conrad was married to former fashion model Susan Randall (1928–1979), and the couple had one son, Christopher.
+In 1980, Conrad married Tipton "Tippy" Stringer (1930–2010), a broadcast pioneer and the widow of NBC newscaster Chet Huntley.
 She helped manage his career during their 14-year marriage.

 Hobbies

 Conrad was an avid outdoorsman and accomplished fisherman.
-Having been known for his prowess using light tackle, as documented in the magazine Field & Stream, on May 23, 1972, in the Yucatan Channel of Mexico, Conrad caught a 62 lb, 4 oz sailfish on thread-like 6-lb-test line.
+Having been known for his prowess using light tackle, as documented in the magazine Field & Stream, on May 23, 1972, in the Yucatán Channel of Mexico, Conrad caught a 62 lb, 4 oz sailfish on thread-like 6-lb-test line.

 Death

-William Conrad died of a heart attack at age 73 in Los Angeles on February 11, 1994.
+Conrad died of a heart attack at age 73 in Los Angeles on February 11, 1994.
 He was buried in the Lincoln Terrace section of Forest Lawn, Hollywood Hills Cemetery, California.